How to Ethically Grow Your Business During the Pandemic

 This will naturally be easier for some businesses than others.
 If you run a software company or e-commerce firm, you probably carried out the bulk of your operations online anyway.
 But if you were previously a primarily face-to-face business, it’s time to think about ways to move your business online.

 For retailers, this might look like setting up or expanding an e-commerce arm.
 For a gym owner or fitness instructor, you might switch to online classes.
-Those in the food and drink industry might consider running live online cooking classes or publishing recipe ebooks.
+Those in the food and drink industry might consider running live online cooking classes, catering, or publishing recipe ebooks.
 Get creative and think outside the box.
 Whatever your business, stepping up your digital marketing efforts will be paramount.

 Be mindful in how you communicate